i4mShayan/Persian-Name-Gender-Prediction/README.md

 ## Future Work

-- **Regularization:** Implement additional regularization techniques, such as dropout and batch normalization, to further reduce overfitting, particularly in the FaBERT-based models.
+- **Regularization:** Experiment with additional regularization techniques, such as dropout and batch normalization, to further reduce overfitting, particularly in the FaBERT-based models.
 - **Threshold Tuning:** Fine-tune classification thresholds to improve the accuracy of neutral name predictions, particularly in edge cases where the model's confidence is low.
 - **Model Refinement:** Experiment with advanced architectures and hyperparameter tuning, such as exploring different layers and attention mechanisms in Bi-LSTM models, to push model performance even further.